 Hi, it’s me again!
-If you’ve landed on this page, you are probably interested in knowing more about my interests in the USGenWeb Project.
-I am an adamant supporter of the USGenWeb Project and am pleased to share more information with you about what I do for the project.
+If you’ve landed on this page, you are probably interested in knowing more about my interests in the USGenWeb Project as I am currently running for SEMA County Coordinator Representative.
+I am an adamant supporter of the USGenWeb and am pleased to share more information with you about what I do for the project.

 When I began actively researching my family history in 2006, the free resources available via the many sites of the USGenWeb Project were absolutely fundamental to my research process.
 Thanks to the many hours of dedication from countless volunteers to publish information online, I was able to fill in family tree details, explore resources to help me better understand genealogical research, and make connections with researchers far more experienced than I. Because of these positive experiences, I knew I too had to find a way to give back.

 And give back I did.
 In early 2007 I joined the TNGenWeb project as the county coordinator for Blount County.
 Not knowing anything about the county, just armed with a mission to serve, I quickly began to research the county, learn more about the people living there, and gained a true appreciation for it’s interesting history.
 Along the way, I provided research guidance to many information seekers and loved every minute of it.
 In 2009 I became even more engaged in USGenWeb by becoming WebMaster for the NCGenWeb, eventually becoming an Assistant State Coordinator, and then county coordinator for multiple counties.
 In 2011, I had the opportunity to become more involved in TNGenWeb also – becoming State Coordinator, a position I’ve held for the past three years.
 I am also an Assistant State Coordinator with FLGenWeb and I maintain a county site for KYGenWeb.
 NC, TN, FL and KY.
 Very different states, but all equally fascinating in the depth of history and information available.